dropbox/changes/docs/integrations/jenkins.rst

 .. literalinclude:: /examples/jenkins-generic-job.xml
    :language: xml
-   :emphasize-lines: 85-88
+   :emphasize-lines: 96-99

 Example scripts based on git are included for reference.
-Note that REPO_PATH is a global variables that is assumed to exist.
+Note that REPO_PATH is a global variable that is assumed to exist.
+The reset-generic job here is an optional, sample downstream job that can be run to execute cleanup tasks passed through the RESET_SCRIPT parameter.
+Running cleanup tasks outside the generic job has the advantage of not delaying build results from the generic job being posted back to Changes.

 Master Build Step